AlexStahlman/bunrui-kanji/README.md

 ## What it does

-- Pulls real kanji definitions, readings, and JLPT levels from [kanjiapi.dev](https://kanjiapi.dev)
+- Pulls real kanji definitions, readings, and JLPT levels from [kanjiapi.dev](https://kanjiapi.dev) and [jisho.org](https://jisho.org/)
 - Quiz format: see a kanji, pick the correct meaning from 4 options
 - JLPT level filter (N5–N1) for the general Vocab mode, with multi-select
 - Topic-based decks instead of just raw JLPT lists: Daily Conversation, Sumo, HSR, Overwatch, an Anime dropdown (Shonen / Romance / Seinen / Slice of Life), and a Borderlands dropdown (BL1 / BL2 / Pre-Sequel / BL3 / BL4) with per-character filtering
 - Mastery tracking — get a kanji right 3 times in a row and it's marked mastered and removed from rotation
 - Pin/favorite specific kanji to keep them in your personal study set
-- Mistake tracking with a one-click link out to Jisho.org for deeper lookup
+- Mistake tracking with a one-click link out to [Jisho.org](https://jisho.org/) for deeper lookup
-- Export your pinned kanji as a CSV (Anki-importable format)
+- Export your pinned kanji as a CSV
 - Dark mode by default, with a light mode toggle
 - Audio playback of readings via the browser's built-in speech synthesis
 - All progress (mastery, pins, mistakes, stats) is saved locally in your browser via `localStorage` — nothing is sent to a server